 Low-Carb Egg-Crust Vegetarian Breakfast Pizza has pizza toppings on an eggy crust, and this delicious breakfast pizza is quick and easy to make!
 And there are so many tasty vegetarian toppings you could use.

-This Low-Carb Egg-Crust Vegetarian Breakfast Pizza is a variation of my recipe for Egg-Crust Breakfast Pizza with Pepperoni, Olives, Mozzarella, and Tomatoes, and when I posted the first one a few people asked why it was not called a Frittata.
+This Low-Carb Egg-Crust Vegetarian Breakfast Pizza is a variation of my Low-Carb Egg-Crust Breakfast Pizza that has pepperoni, olives, and tomatoes, and when I posted the first one a few people asked why it was not called a Frittata.
 (If you’re not familiar with Frittatas, they’re a type of Italian omelet that’s cooked partly on the stove and then finished under the broiler.)

 What ingredients do you need for this recipe?